• Why Do Companies Use Pigging Systems?

 • Can HPS Pigs Withstand High Temperatures?

-HPS pigs will withstand temperatures up to 250 °C or 482 °F without degradation.
+HPS pigs will withstand temperatures of up to 250°C or 482°F without degradation.
 This means you can steam clean them if required.

 • What’s the Difference Between Hygienic Pigging and Sanitary Pigging?